-If you’re learning Italian and want to understand Italian culture, it helps to know a bit of Italian popular music.
+If you’re learning Italian and want to understand the Italian culture, it helps to know a bit about Italian popular music.
 In this post, you’ll learn Italian through songs.

 These kinds of songs are such a big part of Italian culture that it’s not rare to make reference to popular songs in the middle of conversations.

 Italians love singing.
 In the 90s, we had a very popular TV show called Karaoke where the host Fiorello used to travel around Italy hosting massive karaoke parties in the main Italian cities.
 A huge crowd of people would gather to sing along and everything would be broadcasted on TV.
-Because Italians are not embarrassed about showcasing our singing skills!
+This is because Italians are not embarrassed about showcasing our singing skills!